 How many numbers are in a VIN?

-How do you find engine size from a VIN?
+How do you decode engine size from a VIN?

 How to decode a VIN number

-The easiest way to decode your VIN is to type it into Bumper's VIN Decoder.
+The easiest way to decode a VIN is to type it into Bumper's VIN decoder above!
 Doing so could reveal your car's vehicle history in a matter of seconds, including all the information coded into the VIN.
 All US vehicles manufactured after 1981 can be read in the following format:

 - Characters 1-3 are the World Manufacturer Identifier.
 They reveal the manufacturer's geographic region, country of origin and the manufacturer, respectively.